-What to Grow in a Food Garden
+What to grow in a food garden

 Vegetables grown in kitchen gardens include savoury leafy greens, beans, potatoes, corn, carrots, onions, tomatoes, peppers, asparagus, and peas.
-Fruit grown in a food garden include sweet strawberries, blueberries, kiwi, grapes, and tree fruits like apples, pears, and plums.
+Fruit grown in a food garden includes sweet strawberries, blueberries, kiwi, grapes, and tree fruits like apples, pears, and plums.

-Nuts include almond, macadamia, hazelnut, and pecan.
+Nuts include almonds, macadamia, hazelnut, and pecan.
 Grains include quinoa, amaranth, and oat.
 Culinary herbs include flavourful oregano, rosemary, thyme, sage, parsley, basil, bay, and chives.
 Spice plants include horseradish, ginger, garlic, and wasabi.
 Teas grown in the food garden include peppermint, fennel, chamomile, lemon balm, and bergamot.

 Now let’s discuss how to create your own healthy garden full of edible food!

-Designing a Food Garden
+Designing a food garden

 The purpose of a food garden is, of course, to grow food.
 A garden may be to supplement a bit of your produce, grow and can a year’s worth of pasta sauce, or feed your entire family.
 Whatever your garden goal, planning out the food garden is a key part of success.